gwu-cs-sysprog/lectures/03/01_lecture.md

 Lets be a little more specific.
 A *program* is an executable file.
 We see them in the file system (for example, see `ls /bin`), and create them when we compile our programs.
+When you compile your C programs, the generated file that you can execute, is a program.
-A *process* is an executing program with the previously mentioned characteristics (disjoint memory, descriptors to resources, etc...).
+A *process* is an *executing* program with the previously mentioned characteristics (disjoint memory, descriptors to resources, etc...).

 First, lets look at `fork`:
 ```c